aasimsani/meow-learning/README.md

 #### AutoML: Before anything else - because the Golden Rule is key!

-Recent experiences have shown me that AutoML has come a long way in the past five years especially for Tabular Machine Learning.
+Recent experiences have shown me that AutoML has come a long way in the past five-seven years especially for Tabular Machine Learning.
 So my latest recommendation is to use it.
 Use it first.
 - Get your data in order ~ clean | preprocess | shrink/project if needed
 - Use AutoML
 - See what baselines it gives - if it works out of the box I'm happy for you but very jealous! :p

+**When not to use AutoML right away?**
+- Sometimes you've got a really complex problem and/or no one has solved something similar before and/or a "lot" of data.
+Here AutoML probably will be inefficient compared to taking a first stab at doing research on narrowing down what to use architecture/preprocessing wise.

 **AutoML tools**